 1. Decorate cookies together.

-Buy some sugar cookie mix at the store along with sweet toppings such as icing, candy canes and sprinkles.
+Buy some sugar cookie mix at the store along with sweet toppings like icing, candy canes and sprinkles.
 Spend an afternoon baking and decorating the cookies while listening to your favorite Christmas songs.
-It’s a great way to get yourself in the yuletide spirit.
+It’s a great way to get yourself into the Yuletide spirit.

 2. Have a Christmas movie marathon.

 From It’s a Wonderful Life to Elf, there are tons of classic films you can stream online or check out from the library.
-Pull out blankets, make some cookies and hot chocolate, and gather the family around for a merry movie marathon.
+Pull out the blankets, pair those yummy cookies with some hot chocolate, and gather the family for a merry movie marathon.

-This is the old word game Mad Libs with a holiday twist.
-Blank out certain words in your favorite yuletide songs.
+This is just like Mad Libs but with a holiday twist.
+Black out certain words in your favorite Christmas songs.
 Ask your family members to suggest nouns, verbs, numbers and so on.
-Then sing the new lyrics and get your jolly on.
+Then sing the new lyrics and get your caroling on.

 4. Have a sock snowball fight.

-Gather every pair of socks you can find and ball them up until they’re the size of snowballs.
-Then move some furniture, pile the socks in the center of the room, and yell “Go!”
+Gather every pair of (hopefully clean) socks you can find and ball them up until they’re the size of snowballs.
+Then move some furniture, pile the socks in the center of the room, and let the battle begin!
 Oh, and keep your head down!

 Make a list of holiday items to find—maybe a stuffed reindeer, a seven-foot tree or a roll of wrapping paper with snowmen on it.
-Spend the day searching and determine a prize for locating everything.
-The hunt is on!
+Spend the day searching and determine a prize for locating everything!

-There are several ways to enjoy the holiday season, even with a limited budget.
-A good time doesn’t depend on how much you spend.
-It’s about diving into the activity and making it fun.
-Anyone can do that.
-Look around and see what you can get into this Christmas.
+There are plenty of ways to enjoy the Christmas season, even with a limited budget.
+A merry Christmas doesn’t depend on how much money you spend.
+It’s about the people you’re sharing time with and the memories you’re creating along the way.
+Anyone can do it—no elves required.